Trg Kralja Aleksandra: Characteristics and future development

 The neighborhood is administrative, commercial and residential.
-The heart of the square is a green area with a walking paths, benches, children's gaming devices, etc..
+The heart of the square is a green area with walking paths, benches, children's gaming devices, etc..
 There are green spaces across the street, around the center, with large urban water fountain and a memorial bust.

 Outside the central green space, the square has the purpose of traffic roundabout with several bus stops for city bus routes.

 There is a plan of construction of new parking lot in the neighborhood.